Matthes-Kdr/pixel-ruler/README.md

 better ways of doing things, I'll incorporate them in here.

-Installation
+# Installation
 ------------
 Add the folder containing the files to your PYTHONPATH variable, and/or navigate to the folder and run pixruler.py like

     python pixruler.py

-NOTE: You will have to have Python 2 installed with Tk support.
-In some newer distros (Arch), the Python 2 interpreter is called `python2`.
+<del>NOTE: You will have to have Python 2 installed with Tk support.
+In some
+newer distros (Arch), the Python 2 interpreter is called `python2`. </del>

+# Further extensions to be implemented

+- hold a key (e.g. "shift") so lock one dimension x or y so that there is a clear horicontal or vertical line
+- calculate another unit regarding a reference